greenjoe/lambdaFromString/README.md

 * Wider configuration possibilities &ndash; you can let your users freely specify relation between some X and Y in the configuration file without constraining them by some predefined choices (let them write a code of `Function<Integer,Integer>` for example).
 * Simplicity &ndash; you can get what you would normally achieve by manually compiling a new class and loading it with a custom classloader in your application (but the library does it for you).

+The library assumes that the lambda code is not malicious and doesn't validate it.
+Creating and executing lambdas based on external code can be really harmful so please make sure that it will be secure in your case.

 ## Code examples
 ```java
 LambdaFactory lambdaFactory = LambdaFactory.get();